 - Use at least one number

 The best way to manage strong and unique passwords for every login is to use a password manager.
-There are both free and paid versions you can find online.
-Just be sure to use a reputable password management tool.
-I use LastPass since I can use it on multiple operating systems and devices.
+There are both free and paid versions, just be sure to use a reputable password management tool.
 You can also use the password manager built into your browser or operating system as long as your devices are password protected.

 Fake emails and text messages can trick you into giving away your login information to a website.
 They can also cause you to download malware.
 Phishing can look like a shipping notification from Amazon or an urgent notification to update your email account.